TN Visa Approval Process

 • A Canadian citizen receives a decision on the TN application at the time of presentation at a U.S. port-of-entry.

-• The I-94 card is the principal document evidencing a Canadian citizen's authorization to travel to, and work in the U.S. under TN visa status.
+• The I-94 record is the principal document evidencing a Canadian citizen's authorization to travel to, and work in the U.S. under TN visa status.

-• Canadian citizens who file for their initial TN by mail using form I-129 will be issued an I-797B approval notice.
+• Canadian citizens who file for their initial TN by mail using form I-129 will be issued an I-797B approval notice valid for up to 3 years.

 • Individuals must then present this form at a U.S. port-of-entry in order to be admitted to the U.S. under TN visa status.

-• Upon satisfactory review, a CBP Officer will then issue an I-94 card similar to the process described above.
+• Upon satisfactory review, a CBP Officer will then issue an I-94 record similar to the process described above.

 • Mexican citizens must first file for a TN visa stamp at a U.S. Embassy or Consulate.

 • If approved, a TN visa stamp will be affixed to the applicant's passport.
-TN visa stamps are currently valid for only a 1-year period.
+TN visa stamps are currently valid for only a 1- or 4-year period.

 • TN visa stamp holders must then present themselves for admission to the U.S. at a U.S. port-of-entry.

-• Upon satisfactory review, a CBP Officer will then issue an I-94 card similar to the process described above.
+• Upon satisfactory review, a CBP Officer will then issue an I-94 record similar to the process described above.

 • Canadian citizens may be readmitted to the U.S. for the remainder of their authorized period of TN visa status by presenting their valid, unexpired Form I-94, provided that the original intended professional activities and employer(s) have not changed.
 8 CFR 214.6 (g) (1).